James' Coffee Blog

 I am glad summer is here, I said to a friend earlier today.
 The sun was shining through the window after a dull, rainy spell of weather.
 It started to get dull throughout the day, but the sentiment with which I started my day – the joy of summer’s presence – was rooted in my mind.
 After dinner, I found myself going from tab to tab on the computer...

-↑ these items are from RSS.
-Visit the blog itself at https://jamesg.blog/ to find other articles and to appreciate the author's digital home.
+↑ These items are from RSS.
+Visit the blog itself at https://jamesg.blog/ to find everything else and to appreciate author's digital home.